-Delhi violence: Police attempting to communalise the narrative, activist tells court
+Delhi violence: Police attempting to communalise the narrative, jailed activist tells court

 Activist Khalid Saifi’s counsel told the court that the police evidence was based on ‘conjectures and surmises’.

-Activist Khalid Saifi on Wednesday told a Delhi court that police were attempting to communalise the narrative of the 2020 riots in the national Capital, PTI reported.
+Jailed activist Khalid Saifi on Wednesday told a Delhi court that police were attempting to communalise the narrative of the 2020 riots in the national Capital, PTI reported.

 The submission was made by Saifi’s counsel, Rebecca John, before Additional Sessions Judge Amitabh Rawat during the activist’s bail hearing.
 Rawat has reserved the order on the bail application.